libktx/ktx/style/README.md

 val skin = Skin()

-// All style builders are regular extension methods,
+// All style builders are standard extension methods,
 // so they can be used directly on a `Skin` instance: skin.label {
   // Define your label style here.
 }

-// Style definitions can also be wrapped in a block such as apply: skin.apply {
+// Style definitions can also be wrapped in a block
+// such as apply or register:
+skin.register {
   button {
     // Define your button style here.
   }